OneCodeMan/WritingPractice/src/pages/07-27-2017-jackson/index.md

 unopened.
 His Netflix queue was empty.
 A few months back, it was flooded with TV shows, movies documentaries, everything.

 Jackson looked through his Steam games.
 All of them were finished.
-He started browsing games on the website, but put his laptop away after a few minutes.
+He then browsed games on the website, but put his laptop away after a few minutes.

 Jackson checked his fridge.
 No food.
-He closes it and heads out, bringing only his notebook and a pen.
+He then closes it and heads out, bringing only his notebook and a pen.

 He made his way to the apartment roof.